If you’re having a hard time choosing between a down or synthetically insulated jacket, you’ve come to the right place.

 The Atom LT Hoody also has great breathability, because of the fleece side panels.
-Those also help regulate your body temperature, and ensure you don’t get too hot or sweaty if you’re moving around a lot.
-Which can be really helpful if you’re skiing or hiking in the jacket.
+Those also help regulate your body temperature and ensure you don’t get too hot or sweaty if you’re moving around a lot.
+This can be really helpful if you’re skiing or hiking in a jacket.

 It’s actually designed for skiing, so you can imagine just how warm it is.
 That’s because of the PrimaLoft ThermoBall insulation, which is able to retain warmth even when it gets wet.
 And in case you get too warm in the jacket, there are underarm vents that allow you to regulate the temperature.

-Since this was designed for skiing, it has all the features necessary for a good ski-jacket – powder skirt, helmet compatible hood, an internal google pocket and even a goggle wipe attached to the inner pocket.
+Since this was designed for skiing, it has all the features necessary for a good ski-jacket – powder skirt, helmet-compatible hood, an internal goggle pocket, and even a goggle wipe attached to the inner pocket.
 There are also two zip pockets on the outer shell, and two on the inner shell, so you can carry a lot in this jacket.

 The Snow Eclipse is a good affordable option.
 It is longer than most other jackets I showed you, so it also the warmer option, due to better coverage.
 Plus, it is insulated with 150 grams of synthetic down, which performs really well in cold and even wet weather.

 The shell features Columbia’s Omni-Sheld technology, meaning that it is water-resistant.
 But what’s even better is that the material of the shell basically repels anything that touches it, so it’s also stain resistant!
 Plus, the shell is really stretchy, and you will have great maneuverability in this jacket despite its length.